top of page

 After Leaving Home

-Complex trauma patterns from my youth were retriggered and deeply debilitating.
-In my youth, I became so conditioned to ignore belligerent judgement and gaslighting.
-I needed therapy to untangle the psychological assault I was under.
-I didn't know how to be angry because I was conditioned and not allowed to be angry in my original family.
-My thoughts were consumed with the trauma for several hours a day.
-I pursued therapy, transcendental meditation and set necessary boundaries with the old family and the old singing group.
-These boundaries have been emotionally difficult.
-From my mental health providers, I received diagnoses of childhood trauma from parental narcissistic abuse, Complex-PTSD was retriggered from the trauma events in early 2019 and derivative symptoms of anxiety and depression.
-Medication, meditation and therapy have played key roles in my recovery.
-Being transparent about my story is important because my afflictions are very invisible.
-In my life, I cannot remember having any meaningful significant conversations with my mother and that troubles me in personal situations.
+As I worked with my mental health providers, I eventually received a diagnosis of Childhood Trauma from Parental Narcissistic Abuse and Complex-PTSD, which was retriggered by multiple traumatic events in 2019 and derivative symptoms of anxiety and depression.
+Medication, meditation, and therapy have played key roles in my recovery.
+Being transparent about my story is important for me because my afflictions are very invisible.
+In my life, I cannot remember having any meaningful or significant conversations with my mother and that troubles me in personal situations.
 Situations like this are difficult to explain.
-I had no real understanding of my mother's mental health disabilities until recently through my own therapy.
-I have what is known as personality gaps, blind spots in my comprehension of personal dynamics.
+I had no real understanding of my mother's mental health disabilities until recently by way of my own therapy.
+I have what is known as personality gaps: blind spots in my comprehension of personal dynamics.
 At times the gaps can lead to being judged harshly without people understanding my internal challenges.
-This is why I embrace transparency, creativity and collaboration.
-Musical composition has become a key source of healing, along with other new avenues of resiliency.
-I'm bravely trying to reconnect with my musical spirit in the aftermath of my recent trauma.
+This is why I embrace transparency, creativity, and collaboration.
+As a result, musical composition has become a key source of healing, along with other new avenues of resiliency.
+I'm bravely trying to reconnect with my musical spirit in the aftermath of my recent resurgence of trauma.

 Channeling Trauma into Composing Music